 You probably won’t find a lot of meat on clearance at already low-priced grocery stores like WinCo or Walmart.
 I have the best luck at Kroger or Albertsons — the other day I found a roast marked down to $4.99/lb. (regularly $6.99/lb).

 3. Print three high-value coupons every month.

-We see high-value coupons for razors, sunscreen, laundry detergent and more.
+We see high-value coupons for razors, sunscreen, laundry detergent, and more.
 Print three per month and stack them with a sale.
-(Don’t worry, we will tell you when to use your coupons with a sale — download The Krazy Coupon Lady app to get started.)
-Note: Proctor and Gamble has changed their policy to a 24 hour-window for using those printed-off coupons.
-Even more reason to download the KCL app!
+(Don’t worry, we’ll tell you when to use your coupons with a sale — download The Krazy Coupon Lady app to get started.)
+Note: Proctor & Gamble has changed their policy to a 24-hour window for using those printed-off coupons.
+An even stronger reason to download the KCL app!

-Target marks their toys down twice a year, but January is the best time to shop toys because of both the toy sale and Christmas clearance.
+Target marks their toys down twice a year, but January is the best time to shop for toys because of both the toy sale and Target’s Christmas clearance.

 5. Switch banks at least once this year and earn hundreds.

 Banks like Chase, Key Bank, and Bank of America all offer what amounts to a signing bonus when you open a new checking account.
 And I’m not talking about chump change.
 Key Bank offers up to $3,200 for opening a new checking account and depositing money.

 I’m not recommending you do this constantly, but if you haven’t done it yet, it might be time.

 Related: Money-Saving Challenges

 6. Sign up for store loyalty programs and then be loyal.